How to Dehydrate Plums

 Plums Nutrition Info.

-Plums are high in Vitamin A, followed by Vitamin C, Vitamin K, Folate, and Choline.
+VITAMINS: Vitamin A, followed by Vitamin C, Vitamin K, Folate, and Choline.

-In the mineral department, plums are high in Potassium, followed by Phosphorus, Magnesium, Calcium, Fluoride, and a trace amount of Iron.
+MINERALS: High in Potassium, followed by Phosphorus, Magnesium, Calcium, Fluoride, and a trace amount of Iron.

 They also contain Omega-6 fatty acids too.